 The Simpana Replication application module enables enterprises to create replica copies of production data quickly, efficiently and cost-effectively using a combination of host-based replication and snapshot technologies.
 These copies of data can be immediately accessed for rapid recovery, be used to create multiple recovery points or to perform traditional backups without impacting server performance.
 Resuming business with minimal loss of data and being able to create multiple points-in-time during the normal business day enables enterprises to get back to business with minimal disruption.
+Our replication hardware snapshot integration provides customers with SAN investment protection and choice, eliminating the backup window and accelerating recovery.
+By creating hardware snapshot copies internal to the storage array, high speed recovery copies can be created with minimal impact on the production servers.
 Our replication solution allows enterprises to meet recovery point and recovery time objectives without taking production systems offline by leveraging continuous capture byte-level replication to continuously protect data.
 Our replication module recovers files or applications to a specific point-in-time.
 Finally, Simpana replication software can eliminate exposures from site disaster, costly off-site tape storage and lower total cost of ownership by leveraging remote or virtual sites for disaster recovery.